stavnstrup/abok/guides/index.md

 ## Potential subjects

-* comparison with other framework
+* Comparison with other framework
 * The tool landscape - a comparison of different tools (a minefield, which should be treated carefully)
-* description of the NAF4 exchange format (RDF)
+* Description of the NAF4 exchange format (RDF)
-* a test suite for the exchange format
+* A test suite for the exchange format
 * NAF4 for dummies, grandmothers, generals etc. and maybe even for architects!
 * Data on NAF (Keith's material) and potential other material, which can be processed and presented in various ways including graphical.